 - Structure of a global live range is naturally more complex than the local one.

 - Within a global live range, distinct references may execute a different number of times.
 (When basic blocks form a loop)

-4. To make the decision about allocation and assignments, global allocator mostly uses graph coloring by building an interference graph.
+4. To make the decision about allocation and assignments, the global allocator mostly uses graph coloring by building an interference graph.